SameeraGrandhi/mlflow-on-k8s/README.md

 ```

 #### 4. Create a new secret for our application
+To pull Docker image from private Docker registry we need to create secret.

 Run below command to create secret in kubernetes
 ```bash
  kubectl create secret generic regcred -n <your namespace>  --from-file=.dockerconfigjson=/home/<username>/.docker/config.json --type=kubernetes.io/dockerconfigjson #replace username & namespace